Frequently Asked Questions

 It is permitted to use a standard igniter to burn through an actuating string in an onboard system; a single igniter with no augmenting powder charge is not a “pyrotechnic charge”.
 There are commercial devices that mechanically release bands that hold recovery devices closed until preset altitudes; these are permitted.

 It is permitted to use additional small rocket motors (from the Approved Motor List) onboard the rocket and controlled by a flight computer to selectively add upward propulsion power to the rocket in flight in order to achieve the exact flight altitude goal; these are not considered to be pyrotechnic devices, they are part of the rocket’s flight propulsion.
-An additional small rocket motor however my not be used to eject a part of the rocket.
+An additional small rocket motor however may not be used to eject a part of the rocket or as a retro-rocket.

 Can radios such as tracking beacons or radio-control systems be used?